To get to our home page from anywhere in the site, just click on our logo in the top left corner of your screen.

 Accelerating environmental changes means choices we make today should incorporate future risk to ensure our security

-Alice Hill, retired judge and former senior advisor on Obama’s National Security Council
+Judge Alice Hill, former senior advisor on President Obama’s National Security Council

 Judge Hill will share realistic projections about the health of the earth and vulnerabilities of its people.
 Judge Hill served as the principal advisor on issues stemming from climate change and provided direct counsel on the former president’s Climate Action Plan.